-Most popular smartwatches and trackers, like Apple Watch, Samsung, Google wearables, Fitbit, and Garmin offer some or all of these different modes or focuses (Apple): Silent Mode, Do Not Disturb Mode, Theater Mode, and Sleep Mode along with Airplane mode.
+Most popular smartwatches and trackers, like Apple Watch, Samsung, Google wearables, Fitbit, and Garmin, offer some or all of these different modes or focuses (Apple): Silent Mode, Do Not Disturb Mode, Theater Mode, and Sleep Mode along with Airplane mode.

-You may be thinking what’s the difference between them all and what do they all do?
+You may be thinking, what’s the difference between them all, and what do they all do?

-Having a good understanding of these modes helps you customize your wearable to suit your life, needs, and different times of the day (like when at the office or with clients, working out at the gym, at a movie, performance, or church, and so forth.)
+Understanding these modes helps you customize your wearable to suit your life, needs, and different times of the day (like when at the office or with clients, working out at the gym, at a movie, performance, or church, and so forth.)

 For example, maybe you may want to receive notifications via haptic alerts only (vibrations) and not have your watch beep or broadcast an audio sound so you don’t disturb others around you.

 Or you might unknowingly have a mode on and aren’t getting the notifications, reminders, and alerts you want.
 Turning on one mode versus another can make a big difference in what your wearable shows and doesn’t show (or vibrates/makes a sound.)

 While there are a lot of modes available, and some have overlapping features, each does a slightly different thing.

 - 1 What are all these do-not-disturb modes on my smartwatch?

 - 1.2 Do Not Disturb Mode = no audio and no haptics (vibrations)